The best places to live in Seattle

 North Seattle

-North Seattle is popular with families thanks to the large number of schools in the area.
+North Seattle is popular with families thanks to the large number of well-regarded schools in the area.
 There are plenty of single-family homes and townhouses here to accommodate those with children.
 Popular neighbourhoods in North Seattle include Ballard, Bryant, Wallingford, Ravenna and the University District.

 South Seattle

-Columbia City is the commercial hub for the South Seattle area.
+Columbia City is the commercial hub for the South Seattle area, built around a historic main street.
 It is filled with retailers, dining establishments and entertainment options.
-The eateries found here are diverse, with restaurants serving cuisines from all over the world.
-Seward Park and Mount Baker are close to Lake Washington and full of green spaces, which is great for those who enjoy a bit of jogging and cycling.
-It's worth mentioning that while there are some public transport options available in South Seattle, some areas aren't as well covered, meaning that residents may require a car.
+The eateries found here are famously diverse, with restaurants serving cuisines from all over the world.

 West Seattle

-West Seattle has some of the most naturally scenic neighbourhoods in Seattle.
-Areas such as North Admiral, Alki, Fauntleroy and the West Seattle Junction are in high demand.
-West Seattle is also popular with environmentally conscious dwellers who enjoy being close to nature.
-While this is a lovely area to live in, expats set on doing so should be prepared to spend more than they would on housing in other parts of Seattle.
+West Seattle has some of the most naturally scenic neighbourhoods in the city, offering fantastic views of Puget Sound and the Olympic Mountains.
+Areas such as North Admiral, Alki, Fauntleroy and the West Seattle Junction are highly sought after.
+This part of Seattle is popular if you enjoy being close to nature.

 Expat Health Insurance